“Is it legal for my boss to take product fees from my paycheck?”

 If a salon owner isn’t able to cover the product costs, they need to do the math to properly calculate their service prices.
 Had those calculations been run at any point, they wouldn’t have to resort to wage deductions to cover their costs.
 Charging employees to work for you is completely unacceptable, unethical, and unprofessional.
 It is an amateur move.

-Salon owners, before you start forming your counter-argument, answer this question: Can you think of any business in any industry that requires its employees to pay cost of doing business expenses without reimbursement?
+Salon owners, before you start forming your counter-argument, answer this question: Can you think of any business in any industry that requires its employees to pay business expenses without reimbursement?
 Because I can’t.
-Just because it’s your salon does not mean you can steal wages for your own benefit.
+Just because you own the salon does not mean you can steal wages for your own benefit.

 Your place of business is not some sovereign state, exempt from the laws that govern every other employer in America.